saralafia/Cohesive-Course-Design/README.md

 **Course Objectives from Dr. Dirkse’s Music B22 (Music Appreciation) course syllabus at Bakersfield College:**

 This course is centered on the belief that all music is interesting, important, and worthy of study.
 In this course, you will engage with music in a variety of manners.
 You will **learn** how music is constructed and **develop** critical listening skills that will allow you to appreciate unfamiliar music, talk about different types of music, and listen to your own music in new ways.
 You will also **acquire** an understanding of the history and development of Western art music and its interactions with culture and society.

+## Connecting Learning to Teaching

+Cohesive syllabus and course design is informed by the teaching theories we've explored in GRAD 210:

+* The successful instructors we interviewed emphasized the importance of **self-efficacy** and focused on creating **mindsets for long-term learning** (Professor Dirkse, Music).
+* At least one instructor explictly named **threshold concepts** and others scaffolded their syllabi and learning outcomes around core concepts (Professor Alagona, Environmental Studies).
+* The inclusion of tiered learning outcome is informed by **Bloom's Taxonomy** for several instructors who shared syllabi with us (Professor Alagona, Environmental Studies).
+* These instructors are practicing **responsive teaching** by making room for active learning and prioritizing in-class discussion (Professor Chow, English).
+* Using **formative** and **summative assessment** helps instructors better understand students' prior knowledge and interaction with new material (Professor Dirkse, Music).
+* There is room for creative **low-stakes** assessment, including a scaffolded term paper and in-class debates (Professor Alagona, Environmental Studies and Professor Mehta, Global Studies).
+* Instructors emphasize the importance of **metacognition** as a component of learning that is integral to the course's design (Professor Chow, English).

 ## References